The prohibitory symbol shown in the image below is displayed by macOS when it detects an unsupported boot environment.

 4- Attach the source Mac that is in Target Disk Mode to the host Mac that is booted to MacQuisition.

-For 2018 models, we recommend an Apple MQ4H2AM/A USB-C TB3 cable to use between the source Mac in TDM and the host Mac.
+To support 2018/2019 models, the host Mac model needs to be 2012 or newer.
+If the host Mac has a USB-C port, we recommend using this Apple USB-C TB3 cable to attach the source Mac in TDM to the host Mac.
+If the host Mac has a Thunderbolt 2 port, we recommend using this Apple TB cable and Apple TB3 to TB2 adapter.
 While they should be stocked in Apple or Best Buy stores, if one of these cables is not available, a 3rd party Thunderbolt (USB-C 3.1 ) or USB-C data cable may work.
 If an adapter is needed for the source or host port, we recommend only using genuine Apple adapters.

-If you are running the host Mac live, the host Mac will need to be running macOS 10.13.6 or newer to detect the 2018 Mac models.
+If you are running the host Mac live, the host Mac will need to have macOS 10.13.6 or newer to detect the 2018/2019 Mac models.
 If you choose to attach the source Mac in TDM to a live Mac, we highly recommend using SoftBlock or a hardware write-blocker so the source Mac is write-protected.